vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 **A Computer Engineer**.
 Works with Embedded Systems, Internet of Things (IoT), Static Testing and Machine Learning.
 More ridiculously, the [thesis](https://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
 You might wonder whether I have a career goal or if I truly know what I love to do.
 Of course I do!
 I love C/C++, archlinux and nvim!
 But I don't mind getting out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!

 **A Book Dragon**.
 Has her own piles of books to hoard and to protect :dragon_face:.
-I surf on the flow of history with classics, on the adventure with Gandalf to Middle Earth, sip the coffee at Book Club.
+I surf on the flow of history with classics, on the adventure with Gandalf to Middle Earth, and in a Book Club gang.

 **A Hopeless Soul**.
 Chases the beauty in cultures, languages and lullabies.
 I am learning German and Latin.
 Besides that, I have a deep love for traditional arts and music.